cormac-rynne/mlflow-gcp/README.md

 9. start.sh: Checks the VM status, starts it if necessary, and runs the up.sh script to launch the services.

 10. stop.sh: Gracefully shuts down the GCP VM, stopping all services.
+11. deleteall.sh: Deletes the VM instance and the firewall rule

 <!-- CONTRIBUTING -->